matthiasferraina/training/README.md

 # training

-this repository holds all my trainings and experimentations
+this repository holds all my trainings and experimentations in different technos